Mayanksingh3/WordIt-MERN-Blogging-Website/README.md

 - Dotenv - Dotenv is a zero-dependency module that loads environment variables from a . env file into process. env .
 Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.
 - mongoose - An ODM(Object Data Modelling)library for MongoDB and Node.js.
 - nodemon - nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory.
+- concurrently - Concurrently is a package which can run multiple npm scripts simultaneously.

 ## Installation